 THA is a common surgical procedure in older individuals, usually performed for advanced OA.
 Chronic low-grade inflammation is frequent in OA but a connection between OA and CH has not been reported.
-Inflammation can contribute to clonal expansion in the BM.
-In turn, clonal TET2-mutated monocytes may have a pro-inflammatory phenotype characterized by production of cytokines including interleukin-1ß (IL-1ß).
-Indirect evidence from the CANTOS trial suggests IL-1ß inhibition may prevent worsening of joint destruction, indicating that chronic inflammation in progressive OA is partially IL-1ß-mediated.
-This observation together with data presented here suggest a potential role for CH in OA pathogenesis.
-Unambiguous evidence of a specific association between OA and CH will require confirmation in a matched control cohort.
-The high sensitivity of our targeted sequencing assay, compared to earlier studies using genome-wide approaches, may provide an additional explanation for the high prevalence of CH in our cohort.
+Inflammation can contribute to clonal expansion in the bone marrow.
+In turn, clonal TET2-mutated monocytes may have a proinflammatory phenotype characterized by production of cytokines, including interleukin-1 $\beta$ (IL-1 $\beta$ ).
+Indirect evidence from the CANTOS trial suggests that inhibition of IL-1 $\beta$ may prevent worsening of joint destruction, indicating that chronic inflammation in progressive OA is partially mediated by